Direction

 Ownership

-trademarks are also registered under the Registration Act
+foreign trademarks are also registered under the

-and trademark cautionary notices are advertised in the daily
+Registration Act and trademark cautionary notices are

-newspaper through their Myanmar Trademark Lawyers.
-Wordmarks
+advertised in the daily newspaper through their Myanmar

-are especially advertised in Myanmar with pronunciation,
+Trademark Lawyers.
+Wordmarks are especially advertised in

-documents are ,essentially required.
+practice, the following documents are ,essentially

 (1) A Special Power of Attorney signed by the owner of the